Gradient Descent: The Ultimate Optimizer: Implementing hyperoptimizers

 Because SGD is already careful to properly detach its parameter (typically $w$, but in this case $\alpha$), this implementation is functionally identical to the one above.
 Indeed, any optimizer that observes this protocol would suffice, so let us abstract out the optimizer as a parameter to HyperSGD:

-After this refactoring, finally, we can recursively feed \lstinline{HyperSGD} \emph{itself} as the optimizer, obtaining a level-2 hyperoptimizer \lstinline{HyperSGD(0.01, HyperSGD(0.01, SGD(0.01)))}.
+Finally, after this refactoring, we can recursively feed \lstinline{HyperSGD} \emph{itself} as the optimizer, obtaining a level-2 hyperoptimizer \lstinline{HyperSGD(0.01, HyperSGD(0.01, SGD(0.01)))}.
 Similarly, we can imagine taller towers, or towers that mix and match multiple different kinds of optimizers, such as Adam-optimized-by-SGD-optimized-by-Adam.

-A natural application of this idea is to automatically learn hyperparameters on a per-parameter basis.
-For example, when hyperoptimizing Adam with SGD as in Section~\ref{Generalizing to the Adam optimizer}, it is extremely beneficial to maintain a separate hyper-step~size (i.e. a separate $\kappa$) for each of the four hyperparameters, since they typically span many orders of magnitude.
-Instead of specifying each $\kappa$ as a separate top-level hyperparameter, however, we can instead apply a \emph{second} level of SGD that lets the system automatically learn optimal hyper-step sizes for each Adam hyperparameter separately.

-A logical concern is whether this process actually exacerbates the hyperparameter optimization problem by introducing even more hyperparameters. \citet{DBLP:journals/corr/BaydinCRSW17}~predicted that as the towers of hyperoptimizers grow taller, the resulting algorithms would be less sensitive to the human-chosen hyperparameters, and therefore the overall burden on the user will be reduced.
-This indeed seems to be the case; Section~\ref{HigherOrderHyperoptimizationEval} presents an empirical evaluation of this hypothesis.
+A natural concern is whether this process actually exacerbates the hyperparameter optimization problem by introducing even more hyperparameters. \citet{DBLP:journals/corr/BaydinCRSW17}~predicted that as the towers of hyperoptimizers grew taller, the resulting algorithms would become less sensitive to the human-chosen hyperparameters.
+This is indeed the case; Section~\ref{HigherOrderHyperoptimizationEval} presents an empirical evaluation.